Trees in graphs of large linear cliquewidth: Preliminaries

-\begin{itemize} \item \emph{Constant.} There is one constant, of type $k=1$, which represents a graph that has one vertex with the unique possible colour. \item \emph{Recolouring.} There is an infinite family of unary operations, which recolour the input graph using some prescribed surjective function.
-More formally, for every $\ell,k \in \set{1,2,\ldots}$ and every surjective function
+\begin{itemize} \item \emph{Constant.} For every colour there is one constant which represents a graph that has one vertex with that colour (and the other colour classes are empty). \item \emph{Recolouring.} There is a family of unary operations, which recolour the input graph using some prescribed function.
+More formally, for every function

-there is a unary basic operation of type $\ell \to k$, which applies $f$ to the colouring in the input graph.
+there is a unary basic operation which applies $f$ to the colouring in the input graph.